bSI-InfraRoom/IFC-infra-unit-test/Georeferencing-Tin-12d-2/readme.md

 ### Intent

 This scenario has a TIN with coordinates for `IfcTriangulatedIrregularNetwork` in map metres but using a local origin of (256400.0, 7011600.0, 0.0) to truncate the coordinates.
-IfcMapConversion is used to translate data to the correct (Easting, Northing, Height) for the map projection.
+IfcMapConversion is used to translate the tin to the correct (Easting, Northing, Height) for the map projection.

 The data is already in map metres so Scale, ScaleY and ScaleZ are 1.
 The Horizontal and Vertical datums are specified in `IfcProjectedCRS`.